gwu-libraries/sfm-ui/docs/userguide.rst

   * Select the file type you want (.csv is recommended; .xlsx types will also be easily accessible).

-  * Select the export size you want, based on number of posts per file.
+  * Select the export file size you want, based on number of posts per file.
 Note that larger file sizes will take longer to download.

   * Select Deduplicate if you only want one instance of every post.
 This will clean